magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 thinking.
 As soon as something contacts the eye, ear, nose, tongue, or body, it immediately takes place of its own.
 You don’t have to pick up anything to look at – things just present themselves and investigation happens of its own.
-We talk about ‘initial thought’.
-It means raising something up. is ‘discursive thought’.
-It’s investigation, seeing the planes of existence () that appear.
+We talk about *vitakka,* ‘initial thought’.
+It means raising something up. *Vicāra* is ‘discursive thought’.
+It’s investigation, seeing the planes of existence (*bhūmi*) that appear.

 In the final analysis, the way of the Buddha flourishes through impermanence.
 It is always timely and relevant, whether in the time of